 Click the menu icon (the 3 dots in the top right of the grey box) then click ON for everyoneWhen you turn the SAML app on, a message will appear telling you it will be turned on for everyone in your domain, and that any overridden setting will be changed to inherited.
 It also warns that the change will take up to 24 hours to propagate.
 Click Turn on for everyone, then allow 24 hours for the changes to propagate.

 - To turn the app on for specific users.To do this, you'll need to setup a Sub-Organisation.
 With it you can define the SAML app to be only accessible by users in that organisation.
 Setting up Sub-Organisations can be done in the Users section of Google by clicking the Organisation's menu icon and selecting Add sub organisation.

-Setting up the Room Booking System for use with G Suite
+Setting up Room Booking for use with G Suite

-- Open a new tab in your browser (keep G Suite open as you will need access to it shortly) and log in as an admin to your Room Booking System.
-From the admoin home page go to System Settings > Authentication and set the Authentication Type to SAML/ADFS Single Sign-on.
+- Open a new tab in your browser (keep G Suite open as you will need access to it shortly) and log in as an admin to Room Booking.
+From the admin home page go to System Settings > Authentication and set the Authentication Type to SAML/ADFS Single Sign-on.

 - Lastly you need to enter the IDP metadata for Google.
 Select Metadata File from the Configure using section.
 Open your Google Identity Provider (IdP) metadata file and copy the contents into the XML Metadata of the IdP box.
 Then click Update System Settings to make the changes live.